-Peter says who Jesus is
+Peter says that Jesus is the Messiah

 18 One day, Jesus was alone and he was praying.
 The disciples came to him.
 Jesus asked them, ‘When the crowds talk about me, who do they say that I am?’